moremorecoin/deeponiondocker/README.md

 ### Encrypted wallet

-If you your wallet is encrypted, before you run the docker by docker-compose command, you should modify the docker-compose.yml file by adding your wallet password to DOPASS environment.
+If your wallet is encrypted, before you run the docker by docker-compose command, you should modify the docker-compose.yml file by adding your wallet password to DOPASS environment.

 For example, if your password is 12345678, it should look like: